 Xbox One S Wireless Controller

-The Xbox One S comes with the current and most advanced Xbox One controller to date.
+The Xbox One S comes with the current and most advanced Xbox One Controller to date.
 Microsoft simply calls it the “Xbox Wireless Controller,” but we’re calling it the Xbox One S Wireless Controller to not add to the confusion of Microsoft’s naming scheme.

 This controller can be connected to PCs running Microsoft’s Windows 10 operating system using Bluetooth technology.
-This means that users don’t have to purchase the separate Xbox Wireless Adapter for their PCs, that older Xbox One controllers require.
+This means that users don’t have to purchase the separate Xbox Wireless Adapter for their PCs, that older Xbox One Controllers require.
 This version also has textured grips and longer range than other controllers.
 It keeps the dedicated headset jack added in the earlier upgrade.

 Besides coming with all Xbox One S models, other models on based on it.
 There’s the Black Wireless Controller and the Xbox Controller + Cable for Windows Bundle launching soon.
 The Special Edition Dawn Shadow, Blue Wireless, White Wireless, Gears of War 4 Crimson Omen and Gears of War 4 JD Fenix Limited Controllers are based on this one.

 Microsoft’s Design Lab studio lets users create custom controllers for $79.99 that are based on this design.
 Shoppers can give the gift of an Xbox Design Lab creation with a special prepaid card available at the Microsoft Store website.

 Elite Xbox One Controller